Bewsey Old Hall: History

-Sir William Fitz Almeric Le Boteler, Lord of Warrington built Bewsey Old Hall following the destruction by fire of his original house, which was located nearer the current town centre on the Mote Hill (near to the site of the current parish church, St Elphins).
-The date of the fire is not recorded exactly, but is believed to be between the years 1256 and 1259.
-In order to build the house, Boteler obtained lands in Burton Wood from his feudal Lord, Earl Ferrar in 1260 and from Prince Edmund in 1270.
+Sir William Fitz Almeric Le Boteler, Lord of Warrington, built Bewsey Old Hall following the destruction by fire of his original house, which was nearer the current town centre on the Mote Hill (near to the site of the current parish church, St Elphin's).
+The date of the fire is not recorded exactly, but is believed to be between 1256 and 1259.
+To build the house, Boteler obtained lands in Burton Wood from his feudal Lord, Earl Ferrar, in 1260 and from Prince Edmund in 1270.
 A monastic grange, owned by the monks of Titley Abbey, in Essex, previously occupied the site.
-The first hall, a single storey wooden medieval hall, of which nothing now remains was replaced by a brick building in the 16th century.
+The first hall, a single-storey wooden medieval hall of which nothing now remains, was replaced by a brick building in the 16th century.